 Eastern spiritual philosophies and mystical traditions gained rapid popularity in the West within this timeline.
 Thus a gap in the psychology literature becomes obvious: the spiritual dimension.
 Concepts like “ mystical states; cosmic consciousness; psychedelic experiences; trance phenomena; creativity; spirituality” were missing.
 With the lead of Abraham Maslow, a new field in psychology called “transpersonal psychology” developed, aiming to fill the gap and address the spiritual human experience.

-With the pioneering efforts from Stanislav Grof and the other key figure Leonard Orr who discovered the rebirthing approach, breathwork was reintroduced to the Western civilisation and for the past 60 years, breathwork has become a world-wide phenomenon.
-Other progress in the new age breathwork methods include the development of Integrative Breathwork in 1991 by Jacquelyn Small based on the Holotropic approach and Clarity Breathwork in 1999 based on the Rebirthing approach.
+With the pioneering efforts of Stanislav Grof and the other key figure Leonard Orr who discovered the rebirthing approach, breathwork was reintroduced to the Western civilisation and for the past 60 years, breathwork has become a worldwide phenomenon.
+Other progress in the new age breathwork methods includes the development of Integrative Breathwork in 1991 by Jacquelyn Small based on the Holotropic approach and Clarity Breathwork in 1999 based on the Rebirthing approach.

 Breathwork. (n.d.).
 GoodTherapy. https://www.goodtherapy.org/learn-about-therapy/types/breathwork.

 Cherry, K. (n.d.).
 The Practice of Transpersonal Psychology History, Popularity, and Research Areas.
 Verywell Mind. https://www.verywellmind.com/what-is-transpersonal-psychology-2795971